Search for light long-lived neutral particles from Higgs boson decays via vector-boson-fusion production from $pp$

-The results of the search are used to set upper limits on the branching fraction \bHtwogd assuming the SM VBF production cross section of a 125~\GeV\ Higgs boson, with $X$ assumed to be undetected, as a function of the \darky mean proper decay length \ctau.
-The upper limit on the signal strength is obtained with the CL$_\text{s}$ method~\cite{Read:2002hq} with the asymptotic calculator~\cite{Cowan:2010js}, considering the background and the predicted signal yields from simulation in the four ABCD regions.
+The results are then used to set upper limits on the branching fraction \bHtwogd as a function of the \darky mean proper decay length \ctau, assuming the SM VBF production cross section of a 125~\GeV\ Higgs boson, with $X$ assumed to be undetected.
+The upper limit on the signal strength, relative to the predicted signal yields from simulation, is obtained with the CL$_\text{s}$ method~\cite{Read:2002hq} with the asymptotic calculator~\cite{Cowan:2010js}.
 The validity of the asymptotic approximation is checked against a full calculation using pseudo-experiments, and the CL$_\text{s}$ values of the two methods typically agree within 5\%.

-A summary of the observed limits of \bHtwogd\ assuming the production of a 125~\gev\ Higgs boson that can decay into hidden-sector particles, resulting in two \darky\ in an FRVZ model, is shown in Figure~\ref{fig:limits_vbf}.
+Figure~\ref{fig:limits_vbf} shows a summary of the observed limits on the branching ratio \bHtwogd\ assuming the production of a 125~\gev\ Higgs boson.
 The sensitivity of each SR and the combination are reported in separate subfigures for the VBF production.
 In the region where \darky\ masses are less than twice the muon mass, dark photons can decay into electrons and light quarks within the muon spectrometer volume and are reconstructed as \mLJ.
 Sensitivities in the \mLJ\ channel are typically much better than the \hLJ\ channels due to the larger signal efficiency, except in the region where dark photon masses are below twice the muon mass.
 The high \etmiss\ region in the \hLJ\ channel mainly contributes in scenarios involving dark photons with masses larger than 10~\GeV and large \ctau values, where one of the dark photons may decay outside ATLAS.